agdamsbo/FreesearchR/README.md

 -   [IDEAfilter](https://biogen-inc.github.io/IDEAFilter/): a visually appealing data filter function based on the [{shinyDataFilter}](https://github.com/dgkf/shinyDataFilter).

 This project was all written by a human and not by any AI-based tools.

+The online ***FreesearchR*** app contains a tracking script, transmitting minimal data on usage.
+No uploaded data is transmitted anywhere.
+Have a look at the [tracking data here](https://analytics.gdamsbo.dk/share/2i4BNpMcDMB9lJvF/agdamsbo.shinyapps.io).
+No tracking data is sent running the app locally (see above).